thiblahute/meson-website/Creating-Linux-binaries.md

 ## Final steps

 If you try to run the program now it will most likely fail to start or crashes.
-The reason for this is that the system does not know that the executable needs libraries from the <tt>lib</tt> directory.
+The reason for this is that the system does not know that the executable needs libraries from the `lib` directory.
 The solution for this is a simple wrapper script.
-Create a script called <tt>myapp.sh</tt> with the following content:
+Create a script called `myapp.sh` with the following content:

     #!/bin/bash